Michigan Library Love: Libraries to Visit This Summer

 Traverse Area District Library

-The entire Traverse Area District Library network has six unique libraries around Grand Traverse County, a county that abounds in recreational areas, wineries, restaurants, beaches, and many other things that make for a great visit—including the libraries!
+The entire Traverse Area District Library (TADL) network has six unique libraries around Grand Traverse County, a county that abounds in recreational areas, wineries, restaurants, beaches and many other attractions that make for a great visit—including the libraries.

-• Main Library/Woodmere – Located on the east side of beautiful Boardman Lake, this library is surrounded by gardens, including a neighboring children's garden, and is on the regional TART trails system.
-They have a busy events calendar and a vibrant collection of local music.
-This summer they are rolling out a local music streaming service—TADL Waves.
-Stop by for the great Wi-Fi, stay for the Hi-Fi!
+Located on the east side of beautiful Boardman Lake, the Main Library/Woodmere is surrounded by gardens, including a neighboring children's garden, and is on the regional TART trails system.
+They have a busy events calendar and vibrant local music.
+In 2024, they rolled out a local music streaming service called TADL Waves.
+Stop by for the great Wi-Fi, stay for the Hi-Fi.

-• East Bay Branch Library – This little jewel box of a library is in a charming historic building.
-It features a houseplant library (take a cutting home!) and a popular Sing & Stomp program twice a week.
+The East Bay Branch Library is a little jewel box of a library in a charming historic building.
+It features a popular Sing & Stomp program twice a week.

-• Kingsley Branch Library – This library, located in downtown Kingsley next to a newly renovated park, is a certified monarch butterfly waystation and a destination for many fans of the Wigglers storytimes.
-It has a large pollinator garden and a beautiful monarch sculpture created by a local artist.
+The Kingsley Branch Library, located in downtown Kingsley next to a newly renovated park, is a certified Monarch butterfly waystation and a destination for many fans of the Wigglers storytimes.
+It has a large pollinator garden and a beautiful Monarch sculpture created by a local artist.

-• Fife Lake Public Library – The FLPL is nestled in the wooded area surrounding Fife Lake.
+The Fife Lake Public Library is nestled in the wooded area surrounding Fife Lake.
 This bright and airy library features a lakeside front porch with rocking chairs, where you can enjoy a book.
+They are currently planning a two-story expansion project.

-• Interlochen Public Library – The IPL is a stone's throw from neighboring Interlochen Arts Academy, a world-class school for young artists and musicians.
-IPL has a creative vibe, popular yoga classes, and a commercial kitchen.
+Interlochen Public Library is a stone's throw from neighboring Interlochen Arts Academy, a world-class school for young artists and musicians.
+It has a creative vibe, popular yoga classes and a commercial kitchen.

-• Peninsula Community Library – The PCL is centrally located on the peninsula's Old Mission Wine Trail.
-While it can be mistaken for a winery by visitors, you can't judge a book by its cover!
-The PCL has a beautiful stone fireplace, gardens, and more.
-One new feature—memory care kits!
+Peninsula Community Library is centrally located on the peninsula's Old Mission Wine Trail.
+While it can be mistaken for a winery by visitors, you can't judge a book by its cover.
+It has a beautiful stone fireplace, gardens, and more.
+One cool feature: “Stay Sharp” memory care kits.

-This year TADL is celebrating 155 years of library history.
-They trace their beginning back to the Ladies Library Association (founded in 1869).
-The LLA founding members joined the Michigan Women's Hall of Fame in December 2023.
+TADL celebrates over 150 years of library history.
+They trace their origins to the Ladies Library Association (LLA), founded in 1869.
+The LLA's founding members were inducted into the Michigan Women's Hall of Fame in December 2023.

 Southern Michigan